firefly-iii/firefly-iii/README.md

 and the **[first use guide](https://github.com/JC5/firefly-iii/wiki/First-use)**.

 If you want to try out Firefly III, you can do so on [this dedicated website](https://geld.nder.be/).
 This site always runs the latest version of Firefly III.
 If you want to use it, please read the [privacy considerations](https://github.com/JC5/firefly-iii/wiki/Privacy-on-demo-site) for this demo-site.
-Accounts on the demo sites will stop working after one week.
+Accounts on the demo sites will stop working after one month.
+It's a trial.

 ## Credits